coffee19850519/scPEFT/README.md

 This is the official repository for **Harnessing the Power of Single Cell Large Language Models with Parameter Efficient Fine-Tuning using scPEFT**.
 To reproduce the results from the paper, please visit [scPEFT_reproduction](https://github.com/coffee19850519/scPEFT_reproduction).

 **:fire:UPDATE**: We have released several new reproductions for the revised manuscript.
-Please see the [scPEFT_reproduction](https://github.com/coffee19850519/scPEFT_reproduction) for more details.
+Please see [scPEFT_reproduction](https://github.com/coffee19850519/scPEFT_reproduction) for more details.

 [![Preprint](https://img.shields.io/badge/preprint-available-brightgreen)](https://www.biorxiv.org/content/10.1101/2024.01.27.577455v1)